The Grand Circuit

 Enjoy: Jinja

-A perfect day to relax… or to go on a mountaine bike with Bike Ventures Uganda, where all proceeds go to charity, or to go for an action-packed day of world-class, grade-5 rafting with Nalubale.
+A perfect day to relax… Go on a mountaike bike with Bike Ventures Uganda, where all proceeds go to charity, or to go for an action-packed day of world-class, grade-5 rafting with Nalubale.
 The thrill of a lifetime!
 Roadtrippers get a special discount!

 Day 23 of 24